Status

 Inclusion Criteria #1: Diabetic Foot Ulcers

-At least 18 years of age or older.
+Subjects must be at least 21 years of age or older.

-At enrollment, target ulcer with a minimum surface area of 1.0 cm2 and a maximum surface area of 25.0 cm2 measured post debridement with the Moleculight® Imaging Device.
+At Screening Visit 1 and at Randomization, target ulcer with a minimum surface area of 1.0 cm2 and a maximum surface area of 20.0 cm2 measured post debridement.

 The target ulcer must have been present for a minimum of 4 weeks and a maximum of 52 weeks of standard of care, prior to the initial screening visit.